Table of contents

 Transforming and reusing your synthetic tests as monitors is the only way to know that your application always works!

 When you adopt synthetic monitoring (sometimes also called active monitoring), you constantly run synthetic tests against your production environment — you create and run your headless browser or API tests during development, and ideally, you follow the Monitoring as Code workflow to reuse them to monitor your production application.

 Emulating typical user behavior by testing your mission-critical transaction in high intervals helps you gain confidence that your entire application operates smoothly at any time.
 And if your application serves a global audience, running synthetic monitoring from multiple locations guarantees you won't miss regional issues.

 Synthetic monitoring enables you to be on top of your game and notice issues before your customers do.
 But there's more to it!

 Real user monitoring, also called RUM or passive monitoring, is another way to analyze and monitor your application.
 RUM monitoring offers deep insights into user interactions, performance statistics, and your users' devices and locations.
-But how does it work?

 But when should you use which?
 The answer is the usual, "it depends".
 An active monitoring approach enables you to notice and get alerted about issues proactively.
 Testing and monitoring before and after your production deployments help massively speed up development and prevent production issues.
 Your synthetic user session unveils and alerts you about production issues before a customer notices.

-That said, though, monitoring real users passively provides insights into behavior and environments you probably aren't aware of!
+That said, though, passively monitoring real users provides insights into behavior and environments you probably aren't aware of!
 Maybe your users use low-end devices, or you have a customer base in a particular part of the world.
 Real user monitoring gives you these insights.
 Ideally, you bet on a combination of synthetic and real user monitoring to have all the user experience insights.

 We at Checkly are big fans of synthetic monitoring, though; why should you invest in it?